How to Deal With

 We will explore all these factors in a bit.

-For now, let’s take a look at what types of wind cause roof damage.
+For now, let’s take a closer look at what types of wind cause roof damage.

 Hurricane force winds are classified as winds above 74mph by meteorologists.

 Winds at the low range can easily create flying debris from chairs, tree branches and other items.

 Hurricanes are generally hundreds of miles wide, with the strongest winds near the eyewall.